 Top 11 Risk Factors for Congestive Heart Failure

-Congestive heart failure occurs when your heart weakens, preventing it from performing its vital duty of transporting sufficient blood and oxygen to your body’s organs.
+Congestive heart failure (CHF) occurs when your heart weakens, preventing it from performing its vital duty of transporting sufficient blood and oxygen to your body’s organs.

 CHF Risk Factors

 Now that you understand what causes congestive heart failure to develop, you might want to know more about the risk factors of congestive heart failure to avoid this condition and enjoy better cardiovascular health.

 Diabetes is a disease that creates high glucose levels in the blood.
 Typically, your pancreas should create insulin to regulate your blood sugar levels, but when this hormone is lacking, it eventually leads to high blood sugar.
 Diabetes also contributes to hardening and narrowing the arteries, constricting blood flow and increasing your risk of developing heart failure.

 Obesity can put you at severe health risk, including issues related to your cardiovascular system.
 While there are genetic, behavioral, metabolic and hormonal influences on body weight, you’ll usually gain weight when you consume more calories than you burn.

 High blood pressure escalates tension in the body’s arteries, which carry blood to and from the heart.
 People who have hypertension can also be in danger of developing congestive heart failure.

 4. Heart Attack

 If you’ve previously had heart attacks, you also have a higher chance of developing congestive heart failure.
 Each heart attack weakens the heart muscle, which could put you in danger of developing other heart conditions.
 A deficient heart cannot function the way it needs to, supplying blood and oxygen to organs.